 Refuge groups are held two times throughout the year.
 They begin in January and August, and run for 17 weeks.
-Refuge groups meet on Tuesday nights from 6:30pm – 8:30pm.
+Refuge groups meet weekly in the evening.

 Registration and Wait List

 Registration for Refuge opens in July and December.
 Our next session begins on Thursday, August 8, 2019 and registration is open.
 Click below to register.